Beneficial Owner Configuration Guide

 Integrated-vr is calculated in the same way as integrated ownership, only that share of voting rights rather than share of shares (capital) is used as input.

 In T-rank's opinion, applying the integrated ownership calculation principle on voting rights make little sense.
 If you are a 30% minority shareholder in a company owning 90% of the voting rights in a customer, you have no formal influence on decisions in the customer.
-If you own 90% of the voting rights in a company owning 30% of the voting rights in the customer, where the remaining voting rights in the customer is scattered among a high number of independant shareholders, you have next to control over the customer.
+If you own 90% of the voting rights in a company owning 30% of the voting rights in the customer, where the remaining voting rights in the customer is scattered among a high number of independent shareholders, you have next to control over the customer.
 The integrated voting rights is 27% in both examples.

 When calling the /v2/beneficial endpoint, this model is specified by the name integrated-vr.
 The corresponding threshold is specified in the threshold_integrated_vr parameter.
 Typical values are 25 (at least 25%) and >25 (more than 25%).